LLC Ownership Explained (Who Can Be a Member of an LLC?)

 Is There a Minimum Number of Members in an LLC?

-Single-member LLC in California can be formed if the sole member is an individual, corporation, or other LLC.
+Single-member LLC in California can be formed if the sole member is an individual, a corporation, or another LLC.

 Finally, while having more than one member in an LLC isn't obligatory, some companies choose to have more than one member for tax purposes and benefits unrelated to legal issues.